-Acute care is a nursing specialty, acute care nurse are registered nurses.
-The acute care unit is the area of the hospital where patients receive medical care while they recover from surgery or illness.
+Acute care is a nursing specialty, acute care nurses are registered, nurses.
+The acute care unit in the area of the hospital where patients receive medical care while they recover from surgery or illness.
 Patient care is a vital responsibility of critical care nurses, as acutely and critically ill-patients often can’t express how they feel or what they need.
 Sometimes, patients can’t communicate for themselves, describe symptoms, or tell me something is wrong.
-Critical care nurses must hone their communication skills, because a lack of understanding or miscommunication can have life or death implications.
-As a nurse, they are the representative for my patients, and their families.
+Critical care nurses must hone their communication skills because of a lack of understanding or miscommunication can have life or death implications.
+As a nurse, they are the representative for my patients and their families.

 The following are considered acute care facilities:

 Hospital (General Acute Care as well as Psychiatric,

 Specialized and Rehabilitation Hospitals; and Long-Term Acute Care or LTAC)

 End-Stage Renal Disease Facility (dialysis center)